Accomplishments | Track Jack blog | Monthly columns | Official portrait

 In November 2011, voters elected Jack Conway to a second term as the 49th Attorney General of the Commonwealth of Kentucky.
 Jack is committed to working with local leaders and law-enforcement officers to make Kentucky a safer place to live, work and raise a family.

-?As Attorney General, Jack has followed through on his commitment to vigorously prosecute child predators and crack down on Internet crimes.
-In June 2008, Jack created a Cybercrimes Unit to investigate online solicitations of minors, scams and identity theft.
-The Cybercrimes Unit has launched more than 250 child pornography investigations and seized more than nearly 300,000 images and videos.
+He has followed through on his commitment to vigorously prosecute child predators and crack down on Internet crimes.
+In June 2008, Jack created a Cybercrimes Unit that has launched more than 375 child pornography investigations and seized more than nearly 420,000 images and videos.
+The unit has a 100 percent conviction rate.
 The Cybercrimes Unit also processes digital evidence found on cell phones and computers – reducing the turnaround time for investigators.
-It is estimated that 80 percent of crimes now involve some sort of digital forensic evidence.
 The Cybercrimes Unit holds training for police and prosecutors across Kentucky in how to process and preserve that evidence.
-Attorney General Conway also visits schools in every corner of the Commonwealth to educate students, teachers and parents about how to safely use social-networking sites.

 General Conway is on the executive committee of the National Association of Attorneys General (NAAG).
 He co-chairs the substance abuse committee with Florida Attorney General Pam Bondi and co-chairs the consumer protection committee.
 General Conway serves as a co-chair of the Democratic Attorneys General Association (DAGA).

-Even facing 30 percent budget cuts, since taking office in January 2008, Medicaid fraud collections are up 600 percent during Attorney General Conway's term.
-Jack has recovered more than $215 million on behalf of taxpayers for the Kentucky Medicaid Program, intervened to halt more $800 million dollars in proposed utility rate increases and received almost $7 million in consumer protection restitution and fines.
+Even facing almost 40 percent budget cuts, since taking office in January 2008, Medicaid fraud collections are up 600 percent during Attorney General Conway's term.
+Jack has recovered more than $260 million on behalf of taxpayers for the Kentucky Medicaid Program, intervened to halt more $1 billion dollars in proposed utility rate increases and received $7 million in consumer protection restitution and fines.

 In December, 2012, General Conway received the Leadership Award from The Century Council for his efforts to combat drunk driving and underage drinking.